gum-tech/flow-ts/README.md

   - `unwrapOrElse` similar to `unwrapOr`.
 The only difference is, instead of passing a value, you have to pass a closure which returns a value with the same data type as `T` in `Option<T>`
   - `okOr` transform `Option` type into `Result`type. **`Some` to `Ok` and `None` to `Err`.** A default error message must be passed as an argument.
   - `map` allows for the transformation of the value contained in a **`Some`**instance.
 E.g `Option<T>`to `Option<U>`.
 Only `Some` values are getting changed - no effect to `None`.
-  - `bind`  allows for safe chaining of multiple option monad computations and returns `None`if the option is `None` anywhere on the chain.
+  - `andthen`  allows for safe chaining of multiple option monad computations and returns `None`if the option is `None` anywhere on the chain.
   - `or` when combining two expressions.
 If either one got `Some`, that value returns immediately.
   - `orElse` Similar to `or`.
 The only difference is that the second expression should be a closure that returns the same type `T`
   - `and` when combining two expressions, If both got `Some`, the value in the second expression returns.
 If either one got `None` that value returns immediately.